XLEnt: Mining a Large Cross-lingual Entity Dataset with Lexical-Semantic-Phonetic Word Alignment

 Named entities are references in natural text to real-world objects such as persons, locations, or organizations that can be denoted with a proper name.
 Recognizing and handling these named entities in many languages is a difficult, yet crucial, step to language-agnostic text understanding and multilingual natural language processing (NLP)~\cite{sekine2009named}.

-As such, cross-lingual named entity lexicon can be an invaluable resource for multilingual natural language processing, however, the coverage of many such dictionaries (e.g., Wikipedia titles) is less complete for lower-resource languages.
-Approaches to automatically generate such dictionaries need to identify mentions from raw text.
-However, the quality of low-resource taggers can be unreliable~\cite{feng2018improving,cotterell2017low} making the creation of these dictionaries for low-resource languages a difficult task.
+As such, cross-lingual named entity lexica can be invaluable resources towards making tasks such as entity linking, named entity recognition~\cite{ren2016automatic1,ren2016automatic2}, and information and knowledge base construction~\cite{tao2014newsnetexplorer} inherently multilingual.
+However, the coverage of many such multilingual entity lexica (e.g., Wikipedia titles) is less complete for lower-resource languages and approaches to automatically generate them under-perform due to the poor performance of low-resource taggers~\cite{feng2018improving,cotterell2017low}.

-To perform low-resource NER, previous efforts have applied word alignment techniques to project available labels to other languages. \citet{kim2010cross} applies heuristic approaches along with alignment correction using an alignment dictionary of entity mentions. \citet{das2011unsupervised} introduced a novel label propagation technique that creates a tag lexicon for the target language, while \citet{wang2014cross} instead projected model expectation rather than labels allowing for the transfer of word boundary uncertainty.
+To perform low-resource NER, previous efforts have applied word alignment techniques to project available labels to other languages. \citet{kim2010cross} applies heuristic approaches with alignment correction using an alignment dictionary of entity mentions. \citet{das2011unsupervised} introduced a novel label propagation technique that creates a tag lexicon for the target language, while \citet{wang2014cross} instead projected model expectation rather than labels thus transferring word boundary uncertainty.
 Additional work jointly performs word alignment while training bilingual name tagging~\cite{wang2013joint}; however this method assumes the availability of named entity taggers in both languages.
 Other methods have leveraged bilingual embeddings for projection~\cite{ni2017weakly, xie2018neural}.

-In this work, we propose using named-entity projection to automatically curate a large cross-lingual entity lexicons for many language pairs.
-As shown Figure~\ref{fig:example}, we construct this resource by building on the accepted standard of performing NER in a higher-resource language, then projecting the entities onto text in a lower-resource language using word-alignment models.
+In this work, we propose using named-entity projection to automatically curate a large cross-lingual entity lexicon for many language pairs.
+As shown Figure~\ref{fig:example}, we construct this resource by performing NER in a higher-resource language, then projecting the entities onto text in a lower-resource language using word-alignment models.

-Our main contribution is that in addition to relying on lexical co-occurrence techniques such as FastAlign~\cite{dyer2013simple}, we also introduce semantic and phonetic alignment signals to better project named entities.
-Our final alignment model, LSP-Align, principally combines the Lexical, Semantic, and Phonetic signals to extract higher-quality cross-lingual entity pairs as verified on ground-truth entity pairs.